iremlopsum/emittify/README.md

 ## 🎯 Purpose

 Emittify is a tiny event emitter written with first class Typescript support.
-It supports caching, event deduplication, and has hooks for both React and Solid.
+It supports caching, event deduplication, and has React hooks.

 ## 🏗️ Installation